 Immunotherapy, also known as biologic therapy, is a type of cancer treatment that works by boosting the body's natural defenses.
 It improves, targets, or restores immune system function by using materials created by the body or in a laboratory.

 Adenocarcinoma of the stomach and lymphoma of the stomach can both be treated with radiation.
-Radiation therapy may help eradicate cancer cells that remain after stomach cancer surgery, relieve discomfort and reduce bleeding, or decrease tumors that are obstructing the digestive system.
+Radiation therapy may help eradicate the affected cells that remain after stomach cancer surgery, relieve discomfort and reduce bleeding, or decrease tumors that are obstructing the digestive system.

 To identify, diagnose, and stage stomach cancer, a variety of tests and exams are available.
 To begin, your doctor may inquire about your personal and family medical history, as well as any symptoms you're having.
 The doctor will also assess any risk factors that could increase your chances of developing stomach cancer.